-The prospect of hiring an independent contractor instead of bringing on a new employee often seems attractive, especially in a difficult economy.
+The prospect of hiring an independent contractor instead of bringing on a new employee often seems attractive.
 Generally speaking, employers do not have to provide benefits to independent contractors, and independent contractors do not receive the same rights and protections as employees.
 As a result, employers do not have to pay unemployment, disability or social security taxes or pay workers’ compensation premiums for independent contractors.

 When hiring an independent contractor, however, employers must ensure that the person hired actually functions as a contractor and not an employee.
 Worker misclassification occurs when an employer hires a worker and incorrectly (whether intentionally or unintentionally) treats that person as an independent contractor rather than an employee as required by law.